 - For WHITENH and BLACKNH, check the Sum column.

 The NH in WHITENH and BLACKNH stands for Non-Hispanic.

 The Save Plan window appears.
 You can opt to save the plan during plan creation or at a later point.
 For this tutorial, you'll save the plan later.

 A one-color map of Maryland appears because all seven districts haven't yet been assigned.
 New colors will be added to the map as voters are assigned to districts.

-- On the ribbon, click the View tab, and in the Districts group, check Show Target Values.
+- On the ribbon, click the View tab.
+In the Districts group, check Show Target Values.

 The TARGET column is now visible in the District Window, showing the target mean of 824,793 residents per district.
 That number represents the ideal of creating seven equally balanced congressional districts among Maryland's 24 counties (the city of Baltimore, a county equivalent, became independent after splitting from Baltimore County in 1851).
 At the county level, it's impossible to place equal populations in each district; such an effort would require street-by-street redistricting.

-- On the ribbon, click the Learn tab and review its contents.
+- On the ribbon, click the Learn tab.

 The Learn tab contents discuss the Esri Redistricting workflow and provide a quick tour and answers to frequently asked questions.

 The Redistricting group allows you to select geography by points, rectangles, polygons, and polylines.
 You'll use the Select geography tool and select by point.
 Because you previously chose the county selection level, each time you click, the entire county within the district you're creating is included.